LittleClumsy/ToDo_CLI/docs/source/cli_controller.md

 ## View

-This function is used to view existing tasks.
-It uses Tabulate to view the tasks in a table format.
+This function will use your config.json file and view existing tasks accordingly.
+If your display type in your config file is set to 'table' it will it will use Tabulate to view the tasks in a table format.
+If it is set to 'csv', it will view your tasks in csv format with whatever delimiter is specified in your config.json file.
+The defualt will be set to tabulate.

 ## Edit